 The University deems plagiarism to be a serious academic offence and if proven it constitutes a breach of Regulation XVII Conduct and Discipline of Students.
-For Postgraduate students, all identified cases of plagiarism are immediately referred to a disciplinary committee (at School, Faculty or University level) who will decide on a penalty.
+For Undergraduate students, all identified cases of plagiarism are referred to a disciplinary committee (at School, Faculty or University level, depending on the level of study and whether or not it is a repeat offence) who will decide on a penalty.
 Students will be notified by means of a letter that their work has been referred and will subsequently be contacted to attend a disciplinary hearing.

-The penalties for academic malpractice can be severe: previous cases of plagiarism identified in the School have resulted in students being awarded a Postgraduate

-Diploma or Certificate rather than a Masters degree, loss of credits towards the degree and also in exclusion from the programme.
+The penalties for academic malpractice can be severe: previous cases of plagiarism identified in the School have resulted in students being awarded a lesser degree (Ordinary rather than Honours), a lower degree classification or loss of credits towards the degree.
+In very serious cases, it can also result in exclusion from the programme.
 Multiple instances of plagiarism are likely to result in exclusion from the programme.
 It is crucial, therefore, that you understand correct referencing conventions in order to avoid plagiarism.
 Please refer to Appendix 3 of this handbook for information on the Harvard referencing system.